om1cael/Hidroly/README.md

 ## License ⚖️

-This project is licensed under the [GPLv3](https://github.com/om1cael/Hidroly/blob/main/LICENSE) License
+This project is licensed under the [GPLv3](https://github.com/om1cael/Hidroly/blob/main/LICENSE) license.

+⭐ Star this repo if you find it useful!
 > Made with ❤️ and Flutter.